idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 If this option is ON, CafeTran copies the content of the source segment to each empty target segment you visit during the translation.

 Note: To transfer source segments to all target segments, you can also use Task > Transfer source segments to target segments.

+### Shared export folder

+Checkbox, OFF by default

+This option lets you export target documents into a shared folder - across multiple projects.
+After turning this option ON, CafeTran remembers the last Export location for the subsequent projects.

 ### Replace characters at source transfer: